puckdoug/zpdatafetch/README.md

 Anyone interested to contribute is welcome to do so.
 These are the areas where I could use help:

-- [ ] Add more tests and improve coverage
 - [ ] Improve github actions setup
-- [ ] Improve error handling
 - [ ] Check if there are any objects not handled
 - [ ] Update the interface to allow alternate keyrings
-- [ ] Sort out cases where zpdata isn't properly installed as executable (reported once but not reproducable)